trib3/leakycauldron/README.md

 -----------
 Leaky Cauldron contains a collection of libraries used for building kotlin services.

-It's where [drop]wizards get their guice! -Jooq can come too...
+It's where [drop]wizards get their guice!

 Versioning
 ----------